msg-CareerPaths/aws-serverless-training/chapters/040-cognito.md

 ### API Gateway and Cognito Integration

 - **Authorization**: Designate the User Pool as the authorizer for the API Gateway.
-- **Lambda Adjustments**: Modify your Lambdas to validate the Cognito user group.
-This information is passed during the Lambda invocation process.
+- **Lambda Adjustments**: Modify your Lambdas to authorize requests based on the the Cognito user group (passed as part of the Lambda invocation context process).
 Ensure that:
    - Admins retain the authority to create, update, or delete products.
    - Customers are restricted from these operations.
 If attempted, respond with an appropriate status code.